App-vNext/Polly/docs/chaos/outcome.md

 ✅ DO

-The previous approach is tempting since it looks more succinct, but use the fault chaos instead as the [`ChaosFaultStrategy`](fault.md) correctly tracks telemetry events effectively as faults not just as any other outcome.
+The previous approach is tempting since it looks more succinct, but use the fault chaos instead as the [`ChaosFaultStrategy`](fault.md) correctly tracks telemetry events effectively as faults not just as any other outcome, also by separating them you can control the injection rate and enable/disable them separately which gives you more control when it comes to injecting chaos dynamically and in a controlled manner.

 <!-- snippet: chaos-outcome-pattern-inject-fault -->
 ```cs